dumketob/product-microservice-mysql/README.md

 # Without Docker
 # maven build and open jar file from target
 ./mvnw package && java -jar target/demo-0.0.1-SNAPSHOT.jar
+mvn dependency:analyze //  find the dependencies that are not in use in our project ./mvnw dependency:copy-dependencies
+// in Intellij refresh maven
 # With Docker
 docker build -t springio/gs-spring-boot-docker .
 docker run -p 8080:8080 springio/gs-spring-boot-docker